lezneklihp/dsend_project_4/README.md

 > The majority of street trees in New York are healthy.
 The most unhealthy trees (i.e., trees with a poor or fair health condition or dead trees or stumps) can be found in Queens.

 Finally, I dropped the fields which either provided a constant information or which I considered irrelevant for answering the problem statement.
 In the end, I had a dataset with one attribute of individual street tree IDs, 31 features describing each tree, and 3 targets representing the health condition of a street tree.
+This dataset encompassed 683788 entries with data on street trees of New York City.
 I then saved the cleaned dataset to a new .csv file.

 ### 3. Step: Feature engineering<a name="Featureeng"></a>